s1gtrap/s1gtrap.github.io/content/portfolio.md

 An x86 disassembler written in Rust with a demo targeting WebAssembly mostly intended as a demo/toy project linking assembly code to machine code generated.

+Minimal utility in practice but it looks really cool to see specific parts of the machine code corresponding to associated assembly highlighted as you mouse over.

 #### Popeye

 [Demo](https://tan.ge/popeye-demo) | [Repo](https://github.com/s1gtrap/popeye)

 Another demo/toy project intended for optimizing training programs for workout routines using graph colouring.

-Written in Rust targeting WebAssembly with the Yew framework the datasets are loosely lifted from https://exrx.net.
+Written in Rust targeting WebAssembly using the Yew framework with the datasets loosely lifted/borrowed from https://exrx.net.

 No real purpose other than demo'ing the use of graph colouring and its application in something other than register allocation.